-Chicago, IL – September 25, 2017 – Today, Zacks Equity Research discusses the Industry: Gold Mining, Part 2, including Goldcorp Inc. (NYSE:GG – Free Report), Kinross Gold Corp.
-(NYSE:KGC – Free Report), Kirkland Lake Gold (NYSE:KL – Free Report), Golden Star Resources Ltd. (NYSEMKT: GSS – Free Report) and Randgold Resources Ltd. (Nasdaq:GOLD – Free Report).
+Chicago, IL –June 01, 2017 – Today, Zacks Equity Research discusses the Industry: Gold, Part 2, including Goldcorp Inc. (GG – Free Report), Barrick Gold Corp.
+(ABX – Free Report), Golden Star Resources Ltd. (GSS – Free Report), New Gold Inc. (NGD – Free Report) and Seabridge Gold Inc. (SA – Free Report).

 Affluent Asia Will Continue to Drive Demand

-Overall, macroeconomic trends in Asia will support economic growth in the coming years.
-In Asian economies, gold demand is generally closely correlated to increasing wealth and consequently will continue to sustain demand in the years to come.
+Macroeconomic trends in Asia will support economic growth in the coming years.
+In Asian economies, gold demand is generally closely correlated to increasing wealth and consequently will continue to support demand in the years to come.

-Demand for gold jewelry in the first half of 2017 in the United States was at 49.9 tons — the strongest first-half total since 2009 due to the post-election lift in U.S. consumer sentiment.
+Demand for gold jewelry in the first quarter of 2017 in the U.S was at 22.9 tons -- the strongest first-quarter since 2010 due to post-election lift in U.S. consumer sentiment.
 Economic growth, improving employment levels and growth in consumer confidence will continue to support demand.

 Revived Appetite for Acquisitions

 The JV has the potential to consolidate infrastructure capabilities and provide synergies in the form of reduced capital and operational costs.
 It will also reduce the environmental footprint of the company and increase returns.
-Both Barrick and Goldcorp will be able to combine financial and technical capabilities with these projects, along with increasing net asset value per share and delivering value to shareholders and partners.
+Both Barrick and Goldcorp will be able to combine financial and technical capabilities with these projects, increase net asset value per share and deliver value to shareholders and partners.

-Canada’s Kirkland Lake Gold (NYSE:KL – Free Report) has bought Newmarket Gold Inc. in a bid to create a new mid-tier gold company with a market capitalization of C$2.4 billion ($1.83 billion) with the capability to produce over 500,000 ounces of gold annually.
+Canada’s Kirkland Lake Gold has bought Newmarket Gold Inc. in a bid to create a new mid-tier gold company with a market capitalization of C$2.4 billion ($1.83 billion) with the capability to produce over 500,000 ounces of gold annually.